-Kristin wondered if she could turn training horses and helping people into a career.
-When she discovered that Clinton had started the Academy, she was intrigued.
+It wasn’t long after discovering the Method that Kristin wondered if she could turn training horses and helping people into a career.
+When she learned that Clinton had started the Academy, she was intrigued.
 There was no doubt in her mind that becoming a clinician would suit her perfectly, but she was heavily involved in her family’s dairy operation.
 As the herdswoman, Kristin helped her father with the care of the cattle, raised calves, cleaned barns, milked cows, trimmed hooves and treated sick animals.
-“As soon as I would think about leaving the farm to attend the Academy, I’d immediately feel guilty for putting more work on my family, so I pushed the idea of becoming a clinician aside,” Kristin says.
+“As soon as I thought about leaving the farm to attend the Academy, I’d immediately feel guilty for putting more work on my family, so I pushed the idea of becoming a clinician aside,” Kristin says.

 However, her family wouldn’t let her forget about her dream and encouraged her to follow her heart.
 “Thank you just doesn’t express my sincere gratitude for my family and all that they have done for me,” Kristin says.
-“They helped me realize that it would be OK to go to the Academy, and that if I really wanted it, I needed to try for it while I was young and before I got more involved in the management side of the farm.”
+“They helped me realize that it was OK to go to the Academy, and that if I really wanted it, I needed to try for it.”